uncbiag/LTS/README.md

   <img src="./imgs/learning_framework_4.png" width="60%">
 </p>

 Specifically, in this paper, we use a simple tree-like convolutional network (See figure below) as in [(Lee et al.)](https://pages.ucsd.edu/~ztu/publication/pami_gpooling.pdf).
 However other neural network architectures could also work as illustrated by [(Bai et al.)](https://openreview.net/pdf?id=jsM6yvqiT0W).
-The following figures are the high-level ilustration of the tree-like CNN.
+The following figures are the high-level illustration of the tree-like CNN.
 Left subfigure is for LTS and right subfigure is for IBTS.
 Detailed descriptions can be found in Appendix.

 <p align="center">
   <img src="./imgs/two_models_6.png" width="80%">